VerndaraEmerald/Portfolio/README.md

 * Data Analysis with SAS: Fall 2023 with Dr. Olga Korosteleva at CSULB.
 * Introduction to R: Fall 2023 with Dr. Hojin Moon at CSULB.
 * Admissions dataset: A personal project using CSULB Admissions data.
 Uses SAS and SQL.

+## Note
+Do not open SAS directly.
+Click directly on/directly open program files.
+This ensures that the root directory is set to the program file, not users.